nedrysoft/pingnoo/docker/README.md

 Base only ever contains packages installed using the operating systems native a package manager (rpm, apt, gem, pip and so on).

--   *no prefix*, this is the base OS image.
+-   *no prefix*, this is the distribution rootfs.
 Typically, not required unless building the OS image from scratch (this is the case for raspbian)
 -   *-base* is the base OS image with the required apt packages installed for building & deployment
 -   *-builder* contains extra tools (if needed) not from native packages, either from source or a pre-built binary (git, python, cmake etc.).
 This image builds the redistributable.